In your yard: Big Brown Bat, a gardener’s friend

 Range and habitat

-Big Brown Bats (Eptesicus fuscus) originally preferred deciduous forests, but have proven themselves adaptable, now living in nearly every kind of habitat — from forests to meadows to deserts — with no strong preference for feeding near water like many other bat species do.
-They range from Alaska and central Canada throughout the U.S. and as far south as northern South America.
+Big Brown Bats originally preferred deciduous forests but have proven themselves adaptable.
+They now live in nearly every habitat—from forests to meadows to deserts—with no strong preference for feeding near water as many other bat species do.
+They range from Alaska and central Canada throughout the United States, as far south as northern South America, and the Caribbean.

 Behavior